 Hero features are the big, bold ideas that get executives excited.
 They often emerge from competitor envy, conference inspiration, or personal conviction about where the market is heading.

 Here’s the thing: sometimes executive intuition is spot-on.
 Visionary leaders build visionary products.
-The problem is that hero features are seductive in ways that cloud judgment.

-Hero features make for great narratives.
+But, hero features are seductive in ways that cloud judgment.
+They make for great narratives.
 They’re the kind of capabilities you announce at company all-hands and get genuine applause.
 They look impressive in investor decks.

 However, this doesn’t mean the market wants it.
 If you see any of the following patterns, you should pause and consider: